Hi! Readers

 insurance or if you get it the interest will be higher than normal

 because you represent a risk for the loaner.
+On the other hand, if your

 credit report has a good score it will be much easier for you to obtain